 This is one of the best reasons to replace a window, mostly because a window that you can’t get open could be a vital escape route in a fire or other emergency.

 There are lots of reasons why a window can become difficult, or even impossible, to open and close.
 Sometimes, a window gets stuck because it has been painted shut.
 This might have saved time when you were decorating, but it doesn’t help the functionality of the window.
 Other causes of a stuck window are a warped frame in uPVC windows, which can expand in warp in hot weather.
 The uPVC should just contract again when it cools, but if this shifting happens a lot, the frame might be the wrong size for the aperture.
 Another problem can be the foundations of your home shifting, making the window no longer fit.
-A new window will solve the problem.
+A new window from somewhere like here will solve the problem!

 Your Home Isn’t Soundproof